benjaminhuanghuang/the-pragmatic-programmer-2ed/_notes/all-topics.md

 Topic 9.
 DRY–The Evils of Duplication

 Topic 10.
 Orthogonality
+  not to split any one piece of knowledge across multiple system components

 Topic 11.
 Reversibility

 Topic 12.
 Tracer Bullets
+  gather requirements, test designs, and implement code

 Topic 13.
-Prototypes and Post-it Notes
+Prototypes and Post-it Notes use prototyping to test architectures, algorithms, interfaces, and ideas

 Topic 14.
 Domain Languages

 Topic 15.
 Estimating